 Time needed: 6 hours

 Highlights: Phenomenal hike in larch season.
-Once you gain the ridge the views are some of the best in the Rockies.
+Once you gain Pocaterra Ridge, the views are some of the best in the Rockies.

-One of the early season hikes that will get you into shape for summer hiking.
-Heavily trafficked.
+Ha Ling Peak is one of the early season hikes that will get you into shape for summer hiking but it’s heavily trafficked.
 Reopened in winter 2023 with improvements to the trail after the Goat Creek parking lot got a facelift.

 Distance: 5.6 km round-trip